 Dear Students!

 As a student, just like all other university members, you have rights and obligations.
-These are laid down in the
+These are laid out in the University Act 2002 and in the Study Regulations in the Statutes of TU Wien.
+To provide you with an overview, we have summarized the most important information for you.

 Key Definitions (Note: maybe expandable)